thzgr/thzgr.github.io/_pages/about.md

 ---
 permalink: /
-title: "Don't expect a lot"
+title: "This is where I live"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-This is not something to be proud of but well here we are.

 Some topics I'm interested in:

 .
 Data Engineering, Spark, data pipelines, Python, cloud computing, Databases (mostly PostgreSQL)

 .
-Bioinformatics, transcriptomics, NASH/NAFLD, statistics
+Bioinformatics, molecular biology, transcriptomics, NASH/NAFLD, statistics

 .
-Linux & FOSS, hardware
+Linux & FLOSS, hardware

 And bicycles!

-## Let's see what else
+## Also these are some notes

-Be kind, help someone, learn how to live, don't live to work.
+"Be kind, help someone, learn how to live, don't live to work" (Someone)

-Stop comparing yourself to others, they don't live your life.
+"Stop comparing yourself to others, they don't live your life" (Someone else)

-No racism, no homophobia, no transphobia, no fascism and more.
+Stop racism, stop homophobia, stop transphobia, stop fascism.

 ## Wanna talk?